cassianoperin/Orion-CHIP8-Emulator/README.md

 2) Reduce the number of global variables and code cleaning

-3) Improve DXYN function (replace the last part by a XOR)

-4) Change graphics array to dynamic destroy and recreate window after? https://stackoverflow.com/questions/3827892/how-can-i-change-the-size-of-an-array-in-c
+3) Change graphics array to dynamic destroy and recreate window after? https://stackoverflow.com/questions/3827892/how-can-i-change-the-size-of-an-array-in-c

-5) If a rom enter in invalid opcode, enable debug hang the emulator
+4) If a rom enter in invalid opcode, enable debug hang the emulator

 6) Raus recommendations: